harness/developer-hub/docs/internal-developer-portal/plugins/list-of-plugins/jenkins.md

 ## Support

-The plugin is owned by [@timja](https://github.com/timja) and managed in the [Backstage repository](https://github.com/backstage/backstage/tree/master/plugins/jenkins) as an Open Source project.
-Create a GitHub issue to report bugs or suggest new features on the plugin.
+The plugin is owned by [@timja](https://github.com/timja) and managed in the [Backstage repository](https://github.com/backstage/backstage/tree/master/plugins/jenkins) as an open-source project.
+Create a GitHub issue to report bugs or suggest new features for the plugin.